DragonSenses/complete-ecommerce-store/journey.md

 ### Creating re-usable modals components

 Create a folder named `modals` under `/components`.
-Then create a file named `store-modal.tsx`, with some template for a functional component.
+Then create a file named `StoreModal.tsx`, with some template for a functional component.

 ```tsx
 "use client";